Sezaiisback/AnanAIO/README.md

 3. Make a new issue and state the title and what you need/want to report.

 #### DO.
 NOT.
 PM.
 ME.
 ABOUT.
 PORTAIO.
 ALL COMMENTS GO ON ISSUES.
+#### Don't buy ported addon's, ask me via an issue and I'll mostly likely do it for free.

 ---